-Finally, we investigated the performances of the developed software for signal processing.
-As shown in Figure 8, Table IV and Table V very good results have been achieved in the analysis of parameters assessed on non-pathological subject.
-The RMSE for both parameters under test is very low, as well as the biases assessed through Bland – Altman analysis.
-Passing – Bablok analysis finds out a regression line very close to the identity line, underlining a strict correspondence between the measures from the devices.
-Lower agreement is pointed out in the analysis of pathological subject record.
-RMSE and bias values are higher (Table IV), and Passing – Bablok confidence intervals are wider (Table V), but still contain the values to consider the presence of agreement between the two methods.
-However Bland – Altman plots (see Figure 9) don’t show a prevalent trend in the distribution of differences, thus suggesting that no systematic or proportional differences rely between the measurement systems.
+Finally, we investigated the performances of the developed software in terms of signal processing.
+As shown in Figure 8, Table IV and Table V, excellent results were achieved in the analysis of the parameters assessed using the non-pathological subject.
+The RMSE for both parameters under examination was extremely low, as were the biases assessed via the Bland – Altman analysis.
+Meanwhile, the PB analysis revealed that there was a regression line very close to the identity line, underlining a strict correspondence between the measurements from the two devices.
+However, lower agreement was found in the analysis involving the pathological subject.
+Here, the RMSE and bias values were higher (Table IV) and the PB CIs were wider (Table V), albeit that they still involved values that allowed for concluding that there was some agreement between the two methods.
+However, the Bland – Altman plots (see Figure 9) did not exhibit any prevalent trend in the distribution of the differences, thus suggesting that no systematic or proportional differences existed between the measurement systems.

-Based on these results, we explain the lower agreement level in parameters of pathological subject with the higher presence of artefacts in the SWEET Shirt record, probably caused by a worse adherence of the textile electrodes on patient skin or by the higher number of movements performed by the subject during the recording session.
-ECG signal from SWEET Shirt is clearly visible in 94.66 % of the registration time, while the signal from the holter recorder does not present any artefact.
-The presence of artefact regions affects signal processing results, as they have to be replaced by a specific number of normative RR intervals to ensure the continuity of the RR series.
-In this case results are affected even worse as they are averaged on a reduced window of 5 minutes.
+Based on these results, the lower agreement level in the parameters related to the pathological subject can be attributed to the greater presence of artefacts in the SWEET Shirt record, which was likely due to the weak adherence of the textile electrodes on the patient’s skin or the higher number of movements made by the subject during the recording session.
+The ECG signal from the SWEET Shirt was clearly visible in 94.66 % of the registration time, while the signal from the Holter recorder did not present any artefacts.
+The presence of artefact regions will affect any signal processing results since the artefacts must be replaced by a specific number of normative RR intervals to ensure the continuity of the RR series.
+In this case, the results were further affected by the fact that they were averaged using a reduced window of 5 min.

-Conclusions
+6. Conclusions

-A new wearable device for the measurement and analysis of vital signals, based on textile sensors, has been developed and presented in this manuscript.
-The innovative features of the system rely in the multi-parametric approach in health monitoring and in the wide set of tools offered for digital signal processing.
-In the development of the sensing unit, sensors, electrodes, and bus structures are all integrated in the textile garment, making it possible to perform normal daily activities while the clinical status is monitored by a specialist, without any discomfort.
-The system includes a custom-based app for real time visualization of the acquired signals and a software desktop for off-line plotting and digital signal processing.
+In this paper, a new textile-sensor-based wearable device for the measurement and analysis of vital signals was developed and presented.
+The innovative features of the system rely on the multi-parametric approach in health monitoring and on the wide-ranging set of tools available for digital signal processing.
+In the development of the sensing unit, various sensors, electrodes, and bus structures were integrated within the textile garment, making it possible for the patient to perform normal daily activities without any discomfort while their clinical status is monitored by a specialist.
+The system includes a custom-based app for real-time visualisation of the acquired signals and a software desktop for off-line plotting and digital signal processing.